Visiting the Cotswolds during Cheltenham Festival?

 Some accommodation providers in Cheltenham can be booked up years in advance.
 Repeat customers and corporate groups often secure the best spots.

 If you want to stay in Cheltenham during Cheltenham Festival week and haven’t booked well ahead… umm… good luck!
-You might have more luck with smaller guest houses, or holiday cottages, but they might not be cheap!
+You might have more luck with smaller guest houses, airbnb’s or holiday cottages, but you also might find that prices are much higher during Cheltenham week.

 Most people travel into Cheltenham from the Cotswolds, or one of the larger surrounding towns like Gloucester, Worcester or Stratford-upon-Avon.
 Be warned: don’t leave it too late!
 Even at an hour’s drive or more away from the racecourse, accommodation options can be limited.